Hire a Forensic Genealogist

-Our team of forensic genealogists and probate researchers have the record access and necessary skills to build the family tree of a deceased relative and then trace the living descendants who may ultimately inherit from an estate.
+Our team of probate genealogists have the record access and necessary skills to build the family tree of a deceased relative and then trace the living descendants who may ultimately inherit from an estate.
 This forensic probate research often requires knowledge of late 1800s and early 1900s record sources for various parts of the United States (USA) and other countries, as well as “people finding” skills to find and locate potential heirs.

 Whether you are an attorney representing a potential heir, a personal representative of an estate, a real estate or property investor, or are involved in other legal proceedings in which identifying kinship is necessary, our team of forensic genealogists can help!

 If findings are intended for use in a legal setting, an Affidavit of Diligent Search for Kinship is almost always required.
 Our forensic genealogists will prepare a written report of research findings that has been notarized as the sworn testimony of the researcher.

 If you find that you also need an expert witness to appear for probate court, we can help.

 In some cases, you may only require a Narrative Report of Kinship.
 This is similar to an Affidavit of Diligent Search for Kinship, but is not notarized, and is not considered sworn testimony for legal proceedings.
 This type of report is commonly requested by real estate investors who want to know if a property owner is deceased, and if so, identify potential heirs of the estate.

 We can provide an Affidavit of Diligent Search for Kinship should legal proceedings become necessary.